benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 ## About me

-Outside of my work, you can find me hiking, biking, playing soccer, reading/napping, aggressively playing Settlers of Catan, noodoling on the guitar, or best of all - hanging with some friends.
+Outside of my work, you can find me hiking, biking, playing soccer, reading and subsequently napping, aggressively playing Settlers of Catan, noodling on the guitar, or simply spending time with friends.